Yorkshire Puddings

 Unfortunately, the famous and much-beloved food turned for the worst in 1866 when Mrs. Beeton got it all wrong in her book.
 She explained that they should be cooked for an hour on low heat- many Yorkshireman blame her southern English origins for her great mistake!

-In recent history, in 2007, a member of parliament (MP) sought to get Yorkshire puddings protected status, and though it hasn't happened yet, many are still fighting got it.
+In recent history, in 2007, a member of parliament (MP) sought to get Yorkshire puddings protected status, and though it hasn't happened yet, many are still fighting to get it.
 However, in 2008 the Royal Society of Chemistry declared that a Yorkshire Pudding isn't a Yorkshire Pudding unless it's 4 inches tall...
 A recipe with a rich history becomes more popular by the day.

 Tips and Guidance